 - design programs that demonstrate understanding of fundamental computing algorithms; and

-Reference, Resource, or Learning Materials to be used by Students:Departmentally selected textbook.
+Reference, Resource, or Learning Materials to be used by Student:Departmentally-selected textbook.
 Details provided by the instructor of each course section.
-See course format.
+See course syllabus.